fioprotocol/fio-devhub/_docs/sdk/transfer-fio-tokens-example.md

 redirect_from:
     - /docs/sdk-typescript/transfer-fio-tokens-example
 ---
-# Example: Transfer FIO tokens using a FIO Address
+# Example: Transfer FIO tokens using a FIO Crypto Handle

 {% include alert.html type="warning" title="Typescript SDK version compatability"
 content = "The following example uses Version 1.x of the Typescript SDK.
 Version 2.x introduced non-backward compatible changes and a different syntax for pushing transactions to the blockchain."
 %}

-The following is an example of how to use the [FIO Typescript SDK](https://github.com/fioprotocol/fiosdk_typescript){:target="_blank"} to transfer FIO from a payer (the user sending the funds) to a payee (the user receiving the funds) using the payee's FIO Address.
+The following is an example of how to use the [FIO Typescript SDK](https://github.com/fioprotocol/fiosdk_typescript){:target="_blank"} to transfer FIO from a payer (the user sending the funds) to a payee (the user receiving the funds) using the payee's FIO Crypto Handle.
 Use the [FIO Testnet Monitor to register your Testnet private/public keys and fund your Testnet account]({{site.baseurl}}/docs/chain/testnet#integration-testing-with-fio-testnet).

 ## Import FIO